yeswework/fabrica-dev-kit/provision/cookbooks/yum/README.md

 - `proxy_password` - password for this proxy
 - `report_instanceid` - Report instance ID when using Amazon Linux AMIs and repositories
 - `repositoryid` - Must be a unique name for each repository, one word.
 Defaults to name attribute.
+- `sensitive` - Optional, Default is `false`, if `true` then content of repository file is hidden from chef run output.
 - `source` - Use a custom template source instead of the default one in the yum cookbook
 - `sslcacert` - Path to the directory containing the databases of the certificate authorities yum should use to verify SSL certificates.
 Defaults to none - uses system default
 - `sslclientcert` - Path to the SSL client certificate yum should use to connect to repos/remote sites Defaults to none.